Indiana Jones and the Temple of Doom (soundtrack)

 Indiana Jones and the Temple of Doom: Original Motion Picture Soundtrack is the film score to the 1984 Steven Spielberg film, Indiana Jones and the Temple of Doom.
 The music was composed and conducted by John Williams and performed by the Hollywood Studio Symphony, with orchestrations provided by Herbert W. Spencer and Alexander Courage and first released on CD, LP, and cassette in 1984 and reissued on CD in 2008.

 Numerous cues from the film were missing from the soundtrack's initial LP issue due to the inherent length limitations of a single LP (approximately forty minutes).
 After the release of an extended Raiders of the Lost Ark soundtrack album in 1995, there was some hope of a more complete release of the Temple of Doom score.
 This was eventually realized in November 2008 by the Concord Music Group as part of a five-CD boxed set that also included the soundtracks for Raiders of the Lost Ark, Indiana Jones and the Last Crusade and Indiana Jones and the Kingdom of the Crystal Skull.

+Reception

+Writing for AllMusic, critic Jason Ankeny described the score as darker and more violent than its predecessor, influenced by elements of occultism and black magic.
+He praised its action sequences as "genuinely exciting", featuring "breakneck melodies and hairpin rhythms that build to death-defying climaxes".
+He also praised the score's vitality, arguing that Williams resisted recycling material from the previous film and instead imbued his themes with a vibrant, infectious energy.

+Writing for Filmtracks, Christian Clemmensen praised the score for expanding the musical identity of the franchise while remaining faithful to the symphonic style and principal themes of Raiders of the Lost Ark.
+He highlighted the introduction of several new themes, particularly the driving march associated with the Temple and the enslaved children, which he described as combining martial snare drum rhythms with clanging metallic percussion and woodwind passages that evoke Eastern musical traditions.
+Clemmensen characterised the score as a "powerful symphonic romp of suspense and adventure", concluding that it was an underrated work and arguably superior to Indiana Jones and the Last Crusade.

+In a review for Music from the Movies, James Southall regarded the score as one of John Williams' most distinctive works, highlighting its blend of relentless action, thematic richness and darker tone while remaining firmly anchored by the Raiders March.
+He also praised the score's "Temple of Doom" theme as a chilling choral chant that culminates in a frenzied climax during the film's sacrifice scene, noting that its use as diegetic music strengthens the relationship between music and imagery.
+Southall highlighted cues such as "Slave Children's Crusade" and "The Mine Car Chase", describing the former as one of Williams' finest themes and the latter as an energetic action piece.
+Southall concluded that, despite its demanding intensity, the score deserved wider recognition alongside the other films in the Indiana Jones series.